 How does a wrap mortgage affect the wrap buyer’s credit?

-The wrap mortgage itself is typically not reported to credit bureaus by private servicers the way conventional mortgages are.
+Private servicers do not report wrap mortgage payments to credit bureaus the way conventional lenders do.
 However, if the underlying lender accelerates or initiates foreclosure because the wrap seller failed to forward payments, that action appears on the original borrower’s (wrap seller’s) credit.
 The wrap buyer’s exposure depends on how the wrap agreement allocates default risk and what remedies it provides.

 This content is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Lending and servicing regulations vary by state.
 Consult a qualified attorney before structuring any loan.